 Is writing your career?
 Or is it a hobby you hope will someday turn into a financially rewarding line of work?
 Regardless of where you are on the spectrum of "becoming an author," you need a plan for your business.
 And, believe me, treating your writing like a business will help you make more of it than just a time-sucking hobby.

-Let’s turn 2019 into your year for publishing.
+Let’s turn this into your year for publishing.
 First, you need a strategic plan.

 What is a strategic plan?